 Lisbon has rightly garnered a reputation as being one of Europe’s hippest cities – but Portuguese cuisine remains somewhat unknown.
 Rest assured, though, Lisbon’s food scene is every bit as exciting as the city’s nightlife, trams and quirky charm.
-Here’s our expert guide to the best places to eat around the capital.
+Here’s our expert guide to the best restaurants in Lisbon, divided by area.

 The formerly rundown waterfront district of Cais do Sodré has been cleaned up in recent years and is now home to some of the city’s hippest bars and restaurants.
-A wander down Rua Cor-de-Rosa or “pink street” will lead you to some of the best, from hip taco joints to traditional tascas.
+A wander down Rua Cor de Rosa or “pink street” will lead you to some of the best, from hip taco joints to traditional tascas.

 The Baixa is Lisbon’s compact grid of streets in the historic centre.
 One of the first examples of town planning, the district was designed as the city's commercial hub when it was rebuilt after a major earthquake in 1755.
 Though it has become something of a tourist epicentre, it still has plenty of restaurants which cater to local office workers.
 And that means local prices.

-Fast food Lisbon style: Beira Gare.
-Right opposite the impressive frontage of Rossio station, Beira Gare (which means beside the station) caters to commuters on the line out to Sintra and Lisbon’s northern suburbs.
+Beira Gare.
+Right opposite the impressive frontage of Rossio station, Beira Gare (which means beside the station) caters to commuters on the line out to Baixa and Lisbon’s northern suburbs.
 If you want something quick, tasty and inexpensive, Beira Gare ticks all three boxes with aplomb.
 Grab a squished-in table or perch at the bar and tuck into the likes of grilled octopus, pork steaks or hake fillets with rice, all for under €10.

-Comfort food: Bom Jardim.
-The King of Chickens has been serving mouth-watering roast chickens, with or without piri piri, long before Nando’s came on the scene.
+Bom Jardim.
+The King of Chickens has been serving mouth-watering barbecued chickens, with or without piri piri, long before Nando’s came on the scene.
 For us that makes it one of the best restaurants in Lisbon.
 Though it serves other grilled meats, chargrilled chicken with salad and chips is the thing to go for.

 Best for views: Bica

-Bica is best known for its lift of the same name, which glides up one of Lisbon’s steepest cobbled streets.
+Bica is best known for its lift of the same name, a hybrid funicular/tram which glides up one of Lisbon’s steepest cobbled streets.
 From the top, it’s a short walk to the Miradouro de Santa Catarina, an alluring viewpoint gazing out over the western riverfront.

-Best for tapas: Pharmacia.
-Part of the Pharmaceutical Museum, the restaurant’s quirky décor features retro fittings from old pharmacies.
+Pharmacia.
+Part of the Pharmaceutical Museum, this restaurant’s quirky décor features retro fittings from old chemist shops.
 However, the big pull is the river view from the front terrace.
 The speciality here is petiscos, Portuguese-style tapas, such as duck croquettes, salted-cod fritters or sublime aubergine-wrapped goat’s cheese.

-Best outdoor terrace: Noobai.
+Noobai.
 Perched under the lip of the Miradouro de Santa Catarina, when it comes to restaurants with a view, Noobai is hard to beat.
 The uninterrupted views across the Tagus are as tasty as the varied menu, which features everything from healthy brunches to petiscos and tuna steaks.

 Best for upmarket dining: Chiado